rsocket/rsocket/Protocol.md

 - Metadata can be encoded differently than Data.
 - Metadata can be "attached" (i.e. correlated) with the following entities:
     - Connection via Metadata Push and Stream ID of 0
-    - Stream via Metadata Push and Stream ID of non-0
     - Individual Response via Metadata header

 ## Operation